cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 ![IonSphere](./Images/Special_IonSphere.jpg)
 </div>

 * Units may only move through an Ion Sphere as the last part of their movement.
-Players with the Maneuvering Jets technology may ignore this restriction.
-* The [Space Cannon](#SpaceCannon_unitAbility) ability may not fire through Ion Spheres.
+* [Space Cannon](#SpaceCannon_unitAbility) may not fire through.

 #### Standing Grav-Waves<a name="StandingGravWaves"></a>
 <div>